carbonplan/research/articles/cdr-verification-explainer/methods.md

 ### Consistency around secondary impacts

 A failure to consider larger system impacts has the potential to skew the perceived benefits of CDR pathways.
 We hope to avoid this by promoting an expansive view that includes both direct and indirect effects of each CDR pathway.
 For example, we think the potential for indirect land use change must be considered for any approach that relies on a biomass feedstock.
-Similarly, we think the secondary energy system impacts of new energy demand must be considered for energy intensive approaches like DAC or Electrochemical OAE.
+Similarly, we think the secondary energy system impacts of new energy demand must be considered for energy intensive approaches like DAC or electrochemical OAE.

 ### Navigating counterfactuals

 When considering project MRV, the issue of counterfactuals is both challenging and important.
 In our uncertainty mapping, we include emissions associated with potential secondary effects of CDR activities.
-For example, if a biomass feedstock currently serves a function that will need to be replaced (e.g. being tilled into the field to provide soil nutrients), we think the emissions associated with the replacement (e.g., additional fertilizer application) must be included in the quantification of net carbon removal achieved.
+For example, if a biomass feedstock currently serves a function that will need to be replaced (e.g., being tilled into the field to provide soil nutrients), we think the emissions associated with the replacement (e.g., additional fertilizer application) must be included in the quantification of net carbon removal achieved.
 However, we recognize that these secondary effects rely on a counterfactual assumption about what would have happened in the absence of the CDR activities.

 In general, we focus on counterfactuals about existing uses and their associated secondary effects rather than potential uses in the future.
 For example, we think agricultural feedstocks for biomass carbon removal and storage (BiCRS) should be evaluated based on their current utilization (e.g., for animal feed or soil nutrients) rather than potential future uses that are not normally practiced today (e.g., use in alternative bioenergy applications).
 We recognize that the counterfactual for existing utilization should also be flexible to be reevaluated in the future if prevailing practices change.